Halo Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Halo product.

-With three notable exceptions…
+With 6 notable exceptions…

-Next, we note the inclusion of inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+In addition, inulin is a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-As a group, the brand features an average protein content of 32% and a mean fat level of 19%.
-Together, these figures suggest a carbohydrate content of 42% for the overall product line.
+As a group, the brand features an average protein content of 28% and a mean fat level of 17%.
+Together, these figures suggest a carbohydrate content of 47% for the overall product line.

 And a fat-to-protein ratio of about 59%.

 Above-average protein.
-Above-average fat.
-And below-average carbohydrates when compared to a typical dry dog food.
+Near-average fat.
+And near-average carbs when compared to other dry dog foods.

 A Final Word